orange-cpp/l4bhop/README.md

 ## Overview

-Left 4 Bhop is a training software designed for Left 4 Dead 2 for Linux.
+Left 4 Bhop is a training software designed for Left 4 Dead 2 for Windows.

 * Dll using for high speed.
 * Plugin can be used in online games